wawandco/invoice-generator/README.md

 # Invoice Generator

 Invoice Generator is an API service built with Encore to create PDF invoices with Maroto V2 based on provided data.
+This repo was created as example for a blog post about [Building an Invoice Generator Service with Encore and Maroto in Go](https://wawand.co/blog/posts/building-an-invoice-generator-service-with-encore-and-maroto-in-go/).

 ## Setup